h34tnet/enrico/README.md

 ## Program

 A program consists of a list of operations plus a hash map for looking up the ips of labels.

+Most operations have parameters which are either registers, constants or labels.

 ## Parser